JetBrains/python-skeletons/README.md

 * Extra class members
 * TODO

-PyCharm 3 comes with a snapshot of the Python skeletons repository.
-You should not modify it, because it will be updated with the PyCharm installation.
-If you want to change the skeletons, clone the skeletons GitHub repository into your PyCharm config directory:
+PyCharm 3 comes with a snapshot of the Python skeletons repository (Python plugin 3.0.1 for IntelliJ still doesn't include this repository).
+You **should not** modify it, because it will be updated with the PyCharm / Python plugin for IntelliJ installation.
+If you want to change the skeletons, clone the skeletons GitHub repository into your PyCharm/IntelliJ config directory:

-    cd <PyCharm config>
+    cd <config directory>
     git clone https://github.com/JetBrains/python-skeletons.git

-where `<PyCharm config>` is:
+where `<config directory>` is:

+* PyCharm
-* Mac OS X: `~/Library/Preferences/PyCharmXX/config`
+    * Mac OS X: `~/Library/Preferences/PyCharmXX`
     * Linux: `~/.PyCharmXX/config`
     * Windows: `<User home>\.PyCharmXX\config`
+* IntelliJ
+    * Mac OS X: `~/Library/Preferences/IntelliJIdeaXX`
+    * Linux: `~/.IntelliJIdeaXX/config`
+    * Windows: `<User home>\.IntelliJIdeaXX\config`

-Please send your PyCharm-related bug reports and feature requests to [PyCharm issue tracker](http://youtrack.jetbrains.com/issues/PY).
+Please send your PyCharm/IntelliJ-related bug reports and feature requests to [PyCharm issue tracker](http://youtrack.jetbrains.com/issues/PY).